skijump/windows-media-center-sdk/docs/about.md

 * Create a Windows Media Center Presentation Layer application, which is a Microsoft .NET Framework assembly.
 It extends the functionality of Windows Media Center by using the programming interfaces exposed by the Windows Media Center application object model, the .NET Framework's System namespace, and namespaces that are provided by external assemblies.
 For more information, see the Programming Guide.
 * Use the click-to-record feature in Windows Media Center applications and external Windows applications.
 This programmatically directs Windows Media Center to schedule the recording of TV programs.
 For more information, see Scheduling Recorded TV with Click-To-Record.
-See Also
-* About the Windows Media Center SDK

 ## <a name="history-and-versions"></a>History and Versions